AI for Sustainable Farming: Tackling Greenhouse Gas Emissions and Empowering Responsible Finance

 The Problem

-Farming, especially large scale farming, is not as green as you’d think.
-The activities encompassing modern-day farming like crop production, livestock farming, and land-use change, significantly contribute to greenhouse gas (GHG) emissions and other environmental impacts.
+Modern farming, especially on a large scale, is not as environmentally friendly as it may appear.
+Activities such as crop production, livestock farming, and land-use change contribute significantly to greenhouse gas (GHG) emissions and other environmental impacts.

-In the realm of sustainable finance, accurately estimating and reporting on emissions from financed agricultural activities have emerged as a critical challenge.
-Understanding the emissions associated with agricultural financing is vital for banks to assess their environmental footprint, inform investment decisions, and drive positive change in the agricultural sector.
-However, this task is fraught with complexities and obstacles that necessitate the use of innovative approaches.
+However, in sustainable finance, accurately estimating and reporting emissions from financed agricultural activities remains a major challenge.
+For banks, understanding these emissions is key to assessing their environmental footprint, guiding investment decisions, and promoting positive change within the agricultural sector.

 The Background